vladadaba/k8s-playground/helm.md

 `resource-path` is not supported in annotations, instead we need to use Dapr's CustomResourceDescription and apply them to cluster directly (`helm/infra/dapr.yml`).
 This includes `config.yaml` as well.

-`dapr.io/env` needs `APP_API_TOKEN` some secrets which can be configured like this https://v1-15.docs.dapr.io/operations/configuration/environment-variables-secrets/
+`dapr.io/env` needs `APP_API_TOKEN` (needed for authenticating dapr sidecar calls) some secrets which can be configured like this https://v1-15.docs.dapr.io/operations/configuration/environment-variables-secrets/

 # Managing cluster